tccorcoran/WikiTalk-learn/README.md

 # WikiTalk-learn
 Utilities to create a corpus from the Wikipedia talk pages, and run some interesting machine learning / NLP tasks on the corpus.
+The only ML experiment here now is an author classifier--the classifier can be trained to determine the author of talk page posts with 94% accuracy.
+The classifier uses 2 layer convolutional neural net build in TensorFlow.
 Dependencies
 ------------
 * Python 2.7.x